saschadiercks/twitterrific/README.md

 1. Put the theme-file in your iCloud Drive folder here: `/Twitterrific/Themes/Dark/`
 2. The dark theme can now be used by selecting it as a `dark` Theme on macOS and iOS

+## Nord
+This Twitterrific theme is based on the Theme Nord by Arctic Ice Studios.
+Read more about Nord here: https://www.nordtheme.com/

 ## Nord High
-This Twitterrific theme is based on the Theme Nord by Arctic Ice Studios.
+This Twitterrific theme is based on the Theme Nord (see above).
 I've increased the contrast of some colors to make them stand out more.
-Read more about Nord here: https://www.nordtheme.com/

-## Nord
-WIP

 ## monokai
 This Twitterrific theme is based on twitterrific-monkai created by Jim Cloudman https://github.com/jimcloudman/twitterrific-monokai